 When was the last time you bought something online and had it shipped to your house?
-Probably recently and given current times, it may have become a more common occurrence.
-Some people reading this might be doing all their shopping online for the duration of the COVID-19 crisis.
-At least they might be doing so as much as humanly possible.
+Probably recently, and given current times, it may have become a more common occurrence.
+Some people reading this might be doing literally all their shopping online for the duration of the COVID-19 crisis, or at least as much as humanly possible.
 It is even possible you have a package from an online retail outlet sitting at your front door as you read this.

-Parallel to this fact, many brick-and-mortar shopping centers are shutting down.
-Malls are not having a good time right now.
-Businesses are learning to adapt on the fly to more online orders.
-They’re also trying to ensure that people are getting what they ordered on time amid a shipping crisis.
-These developments will only lead to a greater emphasis on online business.
-We’ll also see a departure from the idea that goods must be bought locally, for better or worse.
-Now that we’re in 2022, there is no doubt that e-commerce is the norm.
+Parallel to this fact, there are many brick-and-mortar shopping centers that are shutting down.
+Malls are not having a good time right now, and businesses are learning to adapt on the fly to more online orders and ensuring that people are getting what they ordered on time.
+These developments will only lead to a greater emphasis on online business and a departure from the idea that goods must be bought locally, for better or worse.

 Laws, Taxes, and Best Practices

 Anyone who has been around long enough knows that the internet was a bit of a wild west in its practices in previous decades.
-While some law enforcement would take place, fraud was somewhat rampant, and taxes were difficult to calculate (if they were calculated at all) because it wasn't always possible to determine where everything was.
-And while we are not saying it was the darknet, people cared less about what occurred online daily, outside of news stories and sensationalism.
+While some law enforcement would take place, online fraud was somewhat rampant, and taxes were difficult to calculate (if they were calculated at all) because it wasn't always possible to determine where everything was.
+And while we are not saying it was the darknet, people cared less about what occurred online on a daily basis, outside of news stories and sensationalism.
 It was still primarily an information tool or a novelty.